JAP3TH/cfar_plusplus/README.md

 ## Features:

 * Priori methodology with adaptable horizon for previous investigated radar signal spectra
-* Criticality evaluation approach
+* Spatial criticality evaluation approach
+* Threshold reduction based on camera-aided object detection
-* Plotting of diverse
+* Plotting of diverse figures for visualization of the method and results

 ## Prerequisites